-- Software setting the GO bit to '1' - An external trigger (source selected by 32.8.21.
-ADACT) - A Continuous-mode retrigger (see the "Continuous Sampling mode" section)
+- Software setting the GO bit to '1' - An external trigger (source selected by 32.8.21 ADACT) - A continuous-mode retrigger (see "Continuous Sampling mode" section.)

-Important: The GO bit must not be set in the same instruction that turns on the ADC.
+Important: The GO bit should not be set in the same instruction that turns on the ADC.

-32.2.7.
-ADC Conversion Procedure (Basic Mode)32.6.8.
-Continuous Sampling Mode32.8.15.
-ADCON032.8.17.
-ADCON2
+32.2.7 ADC Conversion Procedure (Basic Mode)

+32.6.8 Continuous Sampling Mode